 We can all agree that frozen apps are difficult to deal with and can become very frustrating, no matter what mobile phone you have.
 However, iPhone frozen apps are particularly tough to deal with because it seems like there is nothing much to do than close the system.
 However, there is a third way to close your apps on the iPhone without closing the system.

 - Tap on the Home button quickly two times.

 - Swipe left until you find the frozen app.

 - Swipe again on the app’s preview to shut it down.

 This option works faster than the other ones, but it does not usually work with unresponsive applications.
-It will only close applications that are laggy or have bugs, but didn’t actually froze.
+It will only close applications that are laggy or have bugs but didn’t actually freeze.
 This is, however, a very efficient tip if you like to multitask and navigate easily on your iPhone.

 If nothing else works, there is one option that can always help you: restart or reset your iPhone or iPad.
 This will instantly close all apps, frozen or unfrozen, and give you a fresh start.
 However, the bad news about this method is that you will lose all progress in a game, for example, or you may miss important parts of conversations.
 However, instead of breaking your phone, hoping it would work, this is truly a better option!
 A fresh start for your phone should do the trick and make it work properly again.

 In order to prevent frozen apps from happening again, you can take some measures.
 For example, make sure you don’t overcharge your system with too many installed apps.
 Keep the ones you need and get rid of any app you don’t normally use.
 Plus, avoid opening too many apps at once.
 Your system may have the latest technology or super endurance and a great processor, but it will definitely crash at some point if it has too much data to process.
 Also, if your device gets too hot it will naturally tend to get laggy, and it will stop working properly.
 You can help your iPhone or iPad to work better if you just take better care of them.